 6. Top-of-Waste Tank Sampling Point, Adequate Hose Length and Cam-lock Fitting for Waste Discharge

 Please provide a sampling location at the top of the waste tank for collecting a column sample of the waste.
 It can be a hatch, a port, or similar opening of about 3-inches in diameter to fit the sampler.
-Please provide a 4-inch diameter hose with a male cam-lock fitting to connect to the manhole to minimize spillage and emissions.
+Please provide a 4-inch diameter hose with cam-lock fitting to connect to the manhole to minimize spillage and emissions.
 A vehicle with side discharge valve shall provide a long enough hose to route the wastes to the back of the truck for discharge.

 7. Permit Conditions

 Please read the conditions and requirements of your permit given at the back of the permit form.
 PLEASE PROVIDE THIS INFORMATION TO ALL VEHICLE DRIVERS.
 An abstract of the requirements is given below:

 Waste Discharge Requirements

 Notify the Sanitation Districts immediately at (562) 908-4288, extension 2907, or after hours at (562) 437-6520, in the event that material which might constitute a hazard was discharged.